Newport Transporter Bridge: Principal dimensions

 A Corporation of Newport drawing dated December 1902 is calibrated in metres.
 The height of the towers is 73.6 m, and the height to the underside of the main girder truss above the road level is 49.97 m.
 The span between the centres of the towers is 196.56 m, and the clearance between the towers is quoted as being 180.44 m; however, including the cantilevered sections, the main girder truss gives the bridge an overall length of 236 m.
 The distance between the centres of the anchorage caissons is 471.06 m.
 Power to propel the transporter platform or gondola is provided by two 35 hp electric motors, which in turn drive a large winch, situated in an elevated winding house at the eastern end of the bridge.
 This winch is sufficient to drive the gondola through its 196.56 m total travel at a speed of 3 m/s.

-When compared with Middlesbrough's Transporter Bridge, the Newport Transporter is 5 m taller, but 23 m less in overall length.
-It also utilizes approximately 1400 LT of steel compared to 2600 LT used to construct Middlesbrough's Transporter (not accounting for steel used in foundations or concrete anchors).
-This difference in weight is mainly due to the Newport bridge making use of cables to support and induce tension into its structure to a far greater extent than the Middlesbrough bridge.
+The Newport Transporter is 5 m taller and 23 m less in overall length than the Tees Transporter Bridge.
+It also uses about 1400 LT of steel compared to 2600 LT, not counting steel used in foundations or concrete anchors.
+This is largely because the Newport bridge uses cables to support and induce tension in its structure far more than does the Middlesbrough bridge.

 The bridge is a Grade I listed structure, its Cadw listing describing it as "the oldest and largest of the three historic transporter bridges which remain in Britain, and also the largest of eight such bridges which remain worldwide".

 Other information

 Today, the bridge is considered an “iconic symbol” of the city of Newport, particularly as a mark of its industrial heritage.
-As well as a working transport link, the bridge is also open as a tourist attraction – visitors can climb the towers and walk across the upper deck for a small charge.
+As well as a working transport link, the bridge is also open as a tourist attraction – visitors could climb the towers and walk across the upper deck for a small charge.
 The bridge forms part of the classified highway network and is also where route 4 of the National Cycle Network crosses the River Usk and route 47 begins.
 It was the focal point of the local millennium celebrations of 2000, where fireworks were fired from its length, and has been featured in several movies and television shows.
 It was the centre-piece of the Crow Point Festival in September 2006 to celebrate its centenary.
 It is used for charity events such as sponsored abseils.